ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Gazebo.rst

       .. code-block:: console

-        ign gazebo -v 4 -r visualize_lidar.sdf
+        gz sim -v 4 -r visualize_lidar.sdf

 .. image:: Image/gazebo_diff_drive.png

-When the simulation is running you can check the topics provided by Gazebo with the ``ign`` command line tool:
+When the simulation is running you can check the topics provided by Gazebo with the ``gz`` command line tool:

 .. tabs::